qmuntada/wolf3d/README.md

 	SCALE (change the scale of the world, harmless but not advised)

 You can also customize the map or even make one yourself !
+To play on it, you have to rename it "map" and place it in the root "wolf3d" folder.

 Have fun !